jmarusarz-NVIDIA/gpu-python/README.md

-# 🚀 Getting Started with GPU-Powered JupyterLab on Brev
+# Getting Started with GPU-Powered JupyterLab on Brev🤙

 Follow these steps to launch your GPU-enabled JupyterLab environment using Brev.